Mikejo5000/vsts-docs-pr/docs/user-guide/devops-labs/vsts/powerbi/readme.md

 ---
+title: Connect to VSTS with Power BI
-title: Connect to Visual Studio Team Services with Power BI
+description: Connect to Visual Studio Team Services with Power BI ms.prod: vs-devops-alm ms.technology: ms.assetid: E137589C-F31D-4753-9D23-4E2F49A466A8 ms.manager: douge ms.author:
-layout: page
-sidebar: vsts
-permalink: /labs/vsts/powerbi/
-folder: /labs/vsts/powerbi/
+ms.date: 01/25/2018
 ---

-Last updated:6/28/2017

-## Overview
+# Connect to VSTS with Power BI

+**VSTS**

 You can gain insight and analyze the progress and quality of your project by connecting Power BI to the data collected and stored for Team Services.